 Red Bus Tours

 The West Side tours include Huckleberry Mountain, Western Alpine, the Mountain Majesty and the Crown of the Continent.
 Reservations are required for this in-demand activity.
-Tours range from 4 to 8 hours and are round-trip tours.
+The tours are round-trip and last 4 to 8 hours. is one of the top things to do on a 3-Day Itinerary for Glacier National Park.

 Boat Cruises at Lake McDonald